 The centre was found to be comfortable, homely and overall in a good state of repair.
-However, there was a small amount of worn and chipped paint in some areas and the surface of the kitchen table was worn.
-Maintenance were in the centre on the day of inspection replacing tile grout and a seal in the bathroom.
-Flooring in a number of areas had recently been replaced and plans were in place for a number of the residents to do up their bedrooms and have wardrobes replaced.
+However, there was some worn paint on walls and woodwork in some areas, particularly on the woodwork in the hallway, one of the residents bedrooms and the staff office.
+In addition, the surface of some of the presses in the kitchen was broken, for example the bin press and the flooring in one of the bedrooms was worn.
+This meant that these areas were more difficult to effectively clean from an infection control perspective.
 Each of the residents had their own bedroom which had been personalised to the individual resident's tastes and was a suitable size and layout for the resident's individual needs.
 This promoted the resident's independence and dignity, and recognised their individuality and personal preferences.
 Each of the resident's bedrooms had family pictures and some memorabilia which had significance for the individual resident.
 One of the resident's rooms had larva mats and lamps which it was reported that the resident enjoyed.
-The new self-contained apartment was a suitable size and layout.
+The self-contained apartment was a suitable size and layout.
 It had a minimalist feel which it was reported was the resident's choice.
-There was a good sized garden to the rear of the centre with a basket swing, trampoline, goal post, basketball hoop and table and chairs for out door dining.
+There was a good sized garden to the rear of the centre with a basket swing, trampoline, goal post, basketball hoop and table and chairs for outdoor dining.
 The apartment also had a separate enclosed patio and garden area with seating, trampoline and swing for use by the resident living there.
 In addition, there was a small secret garden area with numerous potted plants and a raised herb bed.